Quitting smoking can help stenosis of the spine

 - The use of cigarettes limits the amount of nutrients that make their way to the spine, so the discs, joints and muscles of the back grow continually weaker.

 - Nicotine can exacerbate the brain’s interpretation of pain signals.

-If you are a smoker who suffers from cervical stenosis, lumbar stenosis, thoracic stenosis, or any type of stenosis of the spine, chances are your habit is causing your symptoms to become worse.
-While quitting smoking is an excellent idea for achieving overall health, it can be especially helpful in mitigating your back and neck pain.
+If you are a smoker who has been diagnosed with cervical stenosis, lumbar stenosis, thoracic stenosis or any type of stenosis of the spine, chances are your habit is causing your symptoms to become worse.
+While quitting smoking is an excellent idea for achieving overall health, it can be especially helpful in mitigating your neck and back pain.

-If your spine pain becomes severe and you begin to consider surgery, your orthopedist will require that you stop smoking before and after your surgery.
-For more information on other ways that your surgical outcome can be more successful and your recovery period can be shorter, contact Laser Spine Institute (LSI).
-Our minimally invasive, outpatient procedures may be able to help you have a second chance at a pain-free life.
+If your spine pain becomes severe and you begin to consider surgery, your physician will require that you stop smoking before and after your surgery.
+For more information on minimally invasive procedures that are safer and effective alternatives to open spine surgery — and that have a shorter recovery time^ — contact Laser Spine Institute.
+Our team can let you know if you are a candidate for our minimally invasive, outpatient procedures.